 It makes your team completely predictable.
 But in a good way!
 Tracker automatically calculates how much work the team can complete in any given iteration based on their past performance, enabling candid conversations about what is truly deliverable.

-Unlike Trello, JIRA, Rally, or other tools that need to be configured, Tracker is prebuilt to support agile teams with a process that works.
+Pivotal Tracker is prebuilt to support agile teams with a process that works.
 With one process for all your teams, members can move from team to team and never get lost.